craigeowen/craigeowen.github.io/_posts/2018-04-20-Cisco-Router-Setup.md

 Natively ansible connects to a host on ssh and then utilises the python interpreter to compile and run the plays.
 However this is not possible on a Cisco router so on the one hand it is less elegent and has a more limited set of modules, on the other I think it makes for more streamlined and easier playbooks.
+But it does mean a more hands-on approach to the intial router setup...before we can get to work using Ansible with the routers.
 <!--
 I am writing about network automation. but there is definitely a need to use end hosts.
 So given that this entire lab is virtualised it is